theseniordads/monomental/DOCS/README.md

 but that was an easy fix!

 ### The ending aka "White Dot" screen
 This initally looked good when it started, but then we found that the fake crash ending actually crashed for real!
-We found that this was another silly typo where we needed to `even` after some data!
+We found that this was another silly typo where we needed to do an `even` after some data!

+Another small change was that the crash music (Which was a combination of our "standard" crash music, and playing the main music in super fast-forward!) was that the crash was ending on the wrong note!
+We found that re-initialising the music file after the crash music had finished fixed things.

 # MORE TO COME!